TomHolidayUK/AdventOfCode-2023/README.md

 Notes:
-Day 8, part 2: I had to check on reddit to see the clue of using LCM's Day 12: I felt ocmpletely lost after looking at it for a few days and had to check reddit and youtube
+Day 8, part 2: I had to check on reddit to see the clue of using LCM's Day 12: I felt completely lost after looking at it for a few days and had to check reddit and youtube Day 17 - Part 1: I managed to apply Dijkstra's but it didn't account for moving in the same direction for more than 3 consecutive move.
+So I has to look at an online solution for inspiration